Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 The Hagers "The Hagers" (Capitol Records, 1970) (LP)

-The Hager brothers -- identical twins Jim and John -- were proteges of Buck Owens and regulars on his Hee Haw TV show.
-Owens found them working on the Southern California folk circuit in the late 1960s, and recruited them for the show, as well as landing them a contract with Capitol Records, where he produced their early albums; Owens' band, The Buckaroos, provided backup as well.
+Identical twins Jim Hagers (1941-2008) and John Hagers (1941-2009) were proteges of Buck Owens and regulars on his Hee Haw TV show.
+Born in Chicago, they were working on the Southern California folk circuit in the late 1960s when Owens recruited them for the show.
+He also landed them a contract with Capitol Records, where he produced their early albums; Owens' band, The Buckaroos, provided backup as well.
 I was never much of a fan.
 The Hagers always struck me as unreasonably bland and strictly from Squaresville, kind of like country clones of Pat Boone, and I never liked it when they'd appear on Hee Haw -- I was just waiting for Minnie Pearl to come back on.
-The Hagers had a handful of moderate hits between 1969-71, but faded from the charts after that, releasing a few non-Capitol albums over the next couple of decades.
-This debut album includes their biggest single, "Gotta Get To Oklahoma ('Cause California's Gettin' To Me)", a novelty number written by Rodney Lay and Buck Owens that almost cracked into the Top 40.
+The Hagers had a handful of modest hits between 1969-71, but faded from the charts after that, releasing a few non-Capitol albums over the next couple of decades.
+This debut album includes their biggest single, "Gotta Get To Oklahoma ('Cause California's Gettin' To Me)" a novelty number written by Rodney Lay and Buck Owens that almost cracked into the Top 40.

 The Hagers "Two Hagers Are Better Than One" (Capitol Records, 1970) (LP)